–See Other Student Level Reports—

 Indicates the term, year, and grade in which the test event occurred.

-Keep in mind that if a term spans more than one year (for example, from 2009 to 2010), the latter of the two years is used.
-For example, WI10 reflects a term which begins on December 1, 2009 and ends on February 28, 2010.
+Keep in mind that if a term spans more than one year, the latter of the two years is used.
+For example, WI20 could reflect a term from December 1, 2019 to February 28, 2020.